zhao201730685110/ICp-banking-microservices/README.md

 	* Jenkins pulled your source code from your GitHub repository *YOUR_USERNAME/ICp-banking-microservices*.
 	* Jenkins built the Docker image from the Docker file described before.
 	* The build action automatically added the Docker image to the Docker image repository of the ICp Worker Node on Linux on Z. Your banking application is now ready to be instantiated from the ICp catalog.
+	* At the end of the build output, check the line "Successfully tagged YOUR_USERNAME-icp-banking-microservices:latest".
+This is your docker image name and will be refered as "YOUR_IMAGE_NAME".

 ---